-Chrome and black finish are more consistent with modern styles, while the others are more traditional.
+Chrome and black finish are more consistent with modern styles, while others are more traditional.
 Your choice of finish will depend on the style of faucet you're choosing; not all styles are available in all finishes.

 Faucet style and color give the finishing touch to a bathroom.
 Although it seems less important than, say, bathtub style or vanity size, it's still a valuable, if subtle, bathroom decor element.

-If you're changing an old faucet, consider that maybe a change of style could update your bathroom decor in a budget-friendly way.
+If you're changing an old faucet, consider that a change of style could update your bathroom decor in a budget-friendly way.
 Make it more modern or more traditional with simply changing the faucet style.

 Enhance a retro bathroom with beautiful industrial-style faucets, or maintain that ultra-modern, ultra-sleek look with the latest contemporary faucet designs.